-Born on 1 March 1922 in Jerusalem, Palestine (now in Israel).
+Born on 1 March 1922 in Jerusalem.
 Rabin's mother, "Red" Rosa, is a central figure in the Jewish socialist movement and military underground.
 The family live in Tel Aviv.

 1939 - In May the British announce their support for the establishment of an Arab Palestinian state within 10 years.
 The British also propose limits on Jewish immigration to Palestine and restrictions on the sale of land.

-1940 - Rabin graduates from Kadoorie Agricultural School, in the Lower Galilee, but rather than taking a scholarship to study hydraulic engineering at the University of California, Berkeley, joins a Hanoar Ha'oved (Working Youth) training group at a kibbutz north of Haifa.
+1940 - Rabin graduates from Kadoorie Agricultural School, in the Lower Galilee.
+Rather than taking a scholarship to study hydraulic engineering at the University of California, he joins a Hanoar Ha'oved (Working Youth) training group at a kibbutz north of Haifa.

 He is appointed deputy platoon commander in 1943, battalion commander in 1944 and deputy commander of the Palmach First Battalion in 1945.